Reflections

 Phenomena the tradition names

-The terms themselves are not the technique.
-They are a shared vocabulary for discussing what arises.
+These terms are a shared vocabulary for discussing what arises.
 The instructions for how any of these experiences are to be related to in practice are given inside the course, not here.

 Emotional material surfacing